tlapinsk/byte-data-insights/README.md

 Please ensure you have Postgres running locally with a database named `postgres` loaded.

-Assuming you have already cloned the repository and have Jupyter Notebook running.
+Assuming you have already cloned the repository, unzipped the `items_purchased.tar.xz`, and have Jupyter Notebook running.

-Open `Data Feeder.ipynb` and put your Postgres username where necessary (one in each cell)
+Open `Data Feeder.ipynb` and replace your Postgres username where necessary (one in each cell)

 You should then be able to Run All cells and monitor Postgres to see the tables being created / updated.